rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

     <td>groups</td>
     <td>The Rackspace Identity user groups that you want to assign to the user.</td>
     <td>YAML array of alphanumeric strings</td>
     <td>Identity user groups are self-defined in the MyRackspace Portal as having specific Dedicated permissions.
-For information about how to set up user groups, see <a href="manage-user-permissions-for-dedicated-hosting/">Manage user permissions for Dedicated Hosting</a></td>
+For information about how to set up user groups, see <a href="manage-user-permissions-for-dedicated-hosting/">Manage user permissions for Rackspace Dedicated hosting</a></td>
   </tr>
   <tr>
     <td>expires</td>